How to Run a Competitor Analysis to Smash Your Competition

 SWOT stands for strengths, weaknesses, opportunities and threats, pertinent to an organisation.

-It simply results in auditing the current business processes of a company and to monitor competitors as well.
+It merely results in auditing the current business processes of a company and in monitoring competitors as well.

-There are 2 major factors being used in a basic SWOT analysis, which are:
+Two major factors are being used in a fundamental SWOT analysis, which are:

 Both of them are further categorised as:

-- opportunities and threats of your company (for external analysis)
+● opportunities and threats of your company (for external research)

-The internal things are those that you have control on, like your quality and brand name (strengths) or lack of product range (weaknesses).
+The internal things you have control on, like your quality and brand name (strengths) or lack of product range (weaknesses).

 Examples are the strategies that open new doors to the markets (opportunities), while a new competitor trying to hold a place in the market (threats).

-Wrapping up the above factors can lead you to have a better understanding of the competitors in the market and to find effective strategies to stay strong in your industry.
+Wrapping up the above factors can lead you to understand the competitors in the market better and find effective strategies to stay healthy in your industry.

 Benefits You Will Get from a Competitive Analysis

-- Your strategy can help to easily counterpart plans and actions of your competitors.
+● Your strategy can help to quickly counterpart plans and actions of your competitors.

-How to Conduct a Competitor Analysis to Determine Strategy
+How to Conduct a Competitive Analysis to Determine Strategy

 It is an intelligent start when you know what your rivals are putting on their website and what strategy they have in mind.